 Let’s take a look at some different types of Korean side dishes you can enjoy with your main dishes.

 Kongnamul also called soybean sprouts or soybean shoot is a traditional Korean dish that is often eaten as a side dish.
 They’re made from soybeans, which are soaked and then boiled until they sprout.

-Soybean sprouts are healthier than regular beans sprouts because they contain more protein and less fat than other beans do.
+Soybean sprouts are healthier than regular bean sprouts because they contain more protein and less fat than other beans.
 You can also mix them with sesame oil and sugar before serving for an extra boost of healthiness.